Deckhandfirststar01/Skrivebord/spec/abp/options-page.md

 Description for the [Whitelist tab](#markdown-header-whitelist-tab).

 ```
-You’ve turned off ad blocking on these websites.
-You will see ads on these websites.
+You’ve turned off ad blocking on these websites and, therefore, will see ads on them.
 [Learn more][1]
 ```
 [1]: [Documentation link](/spec/abp/prefs.md#markdown-header-documentation-link) *whitelist*